 The structure as well as the interior seats are made of extra thick Reforested Canadian hemlock planks that help keep the heat inside.
 The window and door are made of tempered glass that extends from the floor to the ceiling.
 The solid wood construction throughout makes it extra-durable and stylish (although it also makes it quite expensive).

 You can fit two people in this sauna, although they should be pretty comfortable with each other, because it is still a small space.
-Inside, there is also an AUX jack and a magazine rack, although these may not be the best use of the space if you don’t want paper or electronics inside a hot and sweaty environment.
+Inside, there is also an AUX jack and a magazine rack so you can read or listen to your favorite music to help you unwind.

 Price at time of publish: $2,299